 One of the many things that Tesla owners do is drive on the continent.
-There are plenty of Super chargers across most major routes and long journeys are relatively simple, but there's still the need to charge at your destination for those shorter trips around where you stay.
+There are plenty of Superchargers across most major routes and long journeys are relatively simple, but there is still the need to charge at your destination for those shorter trips around where you stay.

-Europe, like the UK, has a range of chargers other than Super chargers, including type 2 and Chademo, these may require you to have a membership car etc and this article is not trying to address these scenarios.
+Europe, like the UK, has a range of charger options other than Superchargers, including type 2, Chademo and CCS, these may require you to have a membership card and this article is not trying to address these scenarios.

-There is a scenario, just like charging with a 3 pin plug back in the UK, which you may want to consider while abroad, and that's charging from their equivalent domestic sockets, an option especially if you're in a villa or gite for your holiday.
+There is a scenario, just like charging with a 3 pin plug back in the UK, which you may want to consider while abroad, and that is charging from their equivalent domestic sockets, an option especially relevant if you are staying in a villa or gite for your holiday.

 WARNING: THIS GUIDE IS ONLY FOR THOSE COMPETENT AT WIRING A PLUG

 Tesla provide owners with a UMC, a portal cable that allows for charging from a variety of power sources depending on the interchangeable plug on the end.
 In the UK they supply two; a Blue, 32A, Commando plug, and a 10A 3 pin plug.
 You can also buy a Red, 16A, 3 phase commando plug and 2 different Schuko plugs for different parts of Europe.
 These cost approx £100 each.
 The newer cars from mid 2019 and model 3 have a slightly different UMC which is less capable but this guide works equally well with these.